Slavery in Africa: After World War II

+When the League of Nations was succeeded by the United Nations (UN) after World War II, Charles Wilton Wood Greenidge of the Anti-Slavery International worked for the UN to continue the investigation of global slavery conducted by the ACE of the League, and in February 1950 the Ad Hoc Committee on Slavery of the United Nations was inaugurated, which ultimately resulted in the introduction of the Supplementary Convention on the Abolition of Slavery.

+Slavery in Saudi Arabia, Yemen, and the United Arab Emirates did not end until the 1960s and 1970s.
+In the 21st century, activists contend that many immigrants who travel to those countries for work are held in virtual slavery under the kafala system.

-Following conquest and abolition by the French, over a million slaves in French West Africa fled from their masters to earlier homes between 1906 and 1911.
-In Madagascar over 500,000 slaves were freed following French abolition in 1896.
-In response to this pressure, Ethiopia officially abolished slavery in 1932, the Sokoto Caliphate abolished slavery in 1900, and the rest of the Sahel in 1911.
-Colonial nations were mostly successful in this aim, though slavery is still very active in Africa even though it has gradually moved to a wage economy.
+Colonial nations were mostly successful in their aim to abolish slavery, though slavery is still very active in Africa even though it has gradually moved to a wage economy.
 Independent nations attempting to westernize or impress Europe sometimes cultivated an image of slavery suppression, even as they, in the case of Egypt, hired European soldiers like Samuel White Baker's expedition up the Nile.
 Slavery has never been eradicated in Africa, and it commonly appears in African states, such as Chad, Ethiopia, Mali, Niger, and Sudan, in places where law and order have collapsed.

 Although outlawed in all countries today, slavery is practised in secret in many parts of the world.
 There are an estimated 30 million victims of slavery worldwide.
 In Mauritania alone, up to 600,000 men, women and children, or 20% of the population, are enslaved, many of them used as bonded labour.
 Slavery in Mauritania was finally criminalized in August 2007.
 During the Second Sudanese Civil War people were taken into slavery; estimates of abductions range from 14,000 to 200,000.
 In Niger, where the practice of slavery was outlawed in 2003, a study found that almost 8% of the population are still slaves.